 ABOUT US

 Buss Energy Group provides technical services in the field of wind energy and logistics.
-Our service teams are deployed onshore and offshore throughout Europe.
+Our service teams are deployed throughout Europe.
 Experienced technicians perform the assembly of wind turbines.
 Additionally, we offer maintenance, service and inspection of your wind turbine and the repair of rotor blades.
-The development of port and terminal concepts is also part of our service portfolio.

 We use innovative technologies including drones and machine-learning software for turbine inspections and create automised reports.
 With our fully sealable and heated weather-proof working platforms for the repair of rotor blades, we are also able to work throughout autumn and winter, as well as, during low light to minimise downtimes.